Jeremy McNichols

-Jeremy Theron McNichols (born December 26, 1995) is an American football running back for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Boise State, and was drafted by the Tampa Bay Buccaneers in the fifth round of the 2017 NFL Draft.
-McNichols has also played for the San Francisco 49ers, Indianapolis Colts, Denver Broncos, Tennessee Titans, Chicago Bears, Jacksonville Jaguars, and Atlanta Falcons.
+Jeremy Theron McNichols (born December 26, 1995) is an American professional football running back for the Washington Commanders of the National Football League (NFL).
+He played college football for the Boise State Broncos and was selected by the Tampa Bay Buccaneers in the fifth round of the 2017 NFL draft.
+McNichols has also been a member of several other NFL teams.

-Early years
+Early life

 McNichols attended Lakewood High School in Lakewood, California before transferring to Santa Margarita Catholic High School in Rancho Santa Margarita, California for his senior year.
-As a youngster, McNichols and fellow NFL player John Ross played in Snoop Dogg's youth football league in Long Beach, California.
-He played running back and wide receiver in high school, and his versatility led to him earning the nickname "McWeapon".
-During his career he rushed for 877 yards with nine touchdowns and had 72 receptions for 934 yards and 10 touchdowns.
+Growing up, McNichols and fellow NFL player John Ross played in Snoop Dogg's youth football league in Long Beach, California.
+McNichols played running back and wide receiver in high school, and his versatility led to him earning the nickname "McWeapon".
+During his career, McNichols rushed for 877 yards with nine touchdowns and had 72 receptions for 934 yards and 10 touchdowns.
 He originally committed to the University of Utah to play college football but later changed to Boise State University.

 College career

 McNichols enrolled at Boise State in early August 2014 before the start of fall camp.
 Heading into the season, McNichols planned on being redshirted and sat out the first five games before the redshirt was pulled.
 McNichols ended up playing in nine games as a true freshman during the 2014 season.
-He rushed for 159 yards on 17 carries with a rushing touchdown and had 15 receptions for 155 yards and a touchdown.
-As a sophomore in 2015, he started 12 games, rushing for 1,337 yards on 240 carries and 20 touchdowns.
-He also had 460 receiving yards and six touchdowns on 51 receptions.
+He had 17 carries for 159 yards and a touchdown to go along with 15 receptions for 155 yards and a touchdown.

+As a sophomore in 2015, McNichols played in 12 games, rushing 240 times for 1,337 yards and 20 touchdowns.
+He also had 51 receptions for 460 yards and six touchdowns.

+As a junior in 2016, McNichols had 314 carries for 1,709 yards and 23 touchdowns to go along with 37 receptions for 474 yards and four touchdowns in 13 games.

+On December 26, 2016, McNichols announced that he would forgo his senior season and enter the 2017 NFL Draft.

 Professional career

 Tampa Bay Buccaneers

-McNichols was drafted by the Tampa Bay Buccaneers in the fifth round, 162nd overall, in the 2017 NFL Draft.
+McNichols was drafted by the Tampa Bay Buccaneers in the fifth round (162nd overall) of the 2017 NFL draft.
 He was the 17th running back selected in that year's draft.

-He exhibited maturity issues and inability to read defenses which was documented in the twelfth season of Hard Knocks and was released by the team on September 2, 2017.
+He was released on September 2.

-San Francisco 49ers
+San Francisco 49ers (first stint)

-On September 4, 2017, McNichols was signed to the San Francisco 49ers' practice squad.
-He was promoted to the active roster on November 29, 2017.
+On September 4, 2017, McNichols was signed to the practice squad of the San Francisco 49ers.
+He was promoted to the active roster on November 29.

 On September 1, 2018, McNichols was waived by the 49ers.

 Indianapolis Colts

 On September 3, 2018, McNichols was signed to the Indianapolis Colts' practice squad.
-He was released on September 13, 2018, but was re-signed five days later.
-He was promoted to the active roster on September 28, 2018, but was waived four days later.
+He was released 10 days later, but was re-signed on September 18.
+McNichols was promoted to the active roster on September 28, but was waived four days later.